wjallen/ctls2018/docs/reproducibility_git_04.md

 4. The remaining lines are the most interesting, they show us the actual differences and the lines on which they occur.
     In particular,
-    the `+` marker in the first column shows where we added a line.
+    the `+` marker in the first column shows where we added lines.

 After reviewing our change, it's time to commit it: